Muroran: Climate

-Muroran features a warm-summer humid continental climate (Köppen climate classification Dfb—Cfb if the -3 C isotherm is used), a climate type that is very rare in Japan.
+Muroran features a warm-summer humid continental climate (Köppen climate classification Dfb—Cfb Oceanic Climate if the -3 C isotherm is used), a climate type that is very rare in Japan.
 Despite it being located on Hokkaido, Muroran typically does not see the very cold winters that the majority of the island is known for, yet it does experience some snowfall in the course of the year, averaging roughly 210 cm of snow per season.
 Summers in Muroran are mild by Japanese standards, not nearly as hot as summers in other Japanese cities.
 Average high temperatures in August, the city's warmest month, is around 24 C.